Method

 Net-net screening compares company valuation context with net current asset value, commonly abbreviated NCAV.
 In this pilot, NCAV is treated as current assets less total liabilities, using parsed values tied back to official filings where available.

 Mary may use market-derived inputs internally to determine whether a candidate passed the net-net screen.
-Public Issue 000 may show Lucide/Mary's internal discount calculation, but it does not publish the raw market-data fields behind that calculation.
+Public issues may show Mary's internal discount calculation, but do not publish the raw market-data fields behind it.

 The U.S. Pilot covers U.S. listed candidates from Mary's latest deterministic net-net screening output.
 The stale GNNI NCAV shortlist is not used as a publication gate.